digitalw0lf/hextor/README.md

 - Hash calculation (MD/SHA/CRC etc.)
 - Disassembler (using Zydis library)
 - Scripting support (via IActiveScript)
-- Plugin support planned (via OleAutomation API)
+- Planned feature: Plugin support (via OleAutomation API)
 - Dark and Light UI themes

 As with any other low-level tool, use with caution and always make backups of valuable data!